AleFor08/Weather-App/Readme.md

 2) Run "docker compose up --build" in the root folder.
     - The first time you build the project, it may take a couple of minutes to start.

-3) run this in the container to give user access to shared volume:
+3) run this in the container to give user access to shared volume: (For some reason sometimes doesn't need to be done)
     - sudo chown -R 1000:1000 /var/lib/docker/volumes/shared_data/_data

 4) Add a code node in n8n to send variables via json to c++ backend to reach vue